Tire size specifications are outlined by the numbers and letters found on the sidewall of tires.

 Typically radial tires are going to have a better grip on the road which results in a more comfortable ride.
 These tires will also wear evenly since the point of contact is relatively uniform throughout.

 B or “Bias” feature a carcass that consists of diagonally oriented cable plies.
 This is often referred to as crossply.

 The footprint of this tire is longer in comparison to the radial tire, it is also skinnier, which provides less grip on the road and offers a more rigid ride.
 At high speeds, bias tires can also deform which can affect handling.

 The size of the wheel from one end of the rim to the other is the wheel diameter.
 It is denoted in inches.

 Learn More: The Difference Between Wheels and Rims

 Since the wheel mounts the tire, when we need to use a spare tire, the wheel diameter parameter will help us decide if the spare/replacement will fit on the wheel.

 The load index is the maximum load that the tire can support.
 The bigger the value, the more load that it can bear when properly inflated.
 These load indexes correspond to carrying capacities.
 For instance, in our example, “82” is 1047 lbs.

 Tires typically range from 70-126 for their load index.
-You can expand the table below to find your load index rating and the corresponding carrying capacity.
+You can review the table below to find your load index rating and the corresponding carrying capacity.